m1gwings/summaries/swe-2/cheatsheet.md

 (_It is common to use stick figures to represent human actors_).

-- An event is represented as a **message** from the sender to the receiver; the **occurrence** of the event is represented as a rectangle on the lifelines of both actors involved, a **synchronous message arrow** starts from the occurrence of the event in the lifeline of the sender and reaches the occurrence of the envet in the lifeline of the receiver; the converse happens for the **return message arrow**:
+- An event is represented as a **message** from the sender to the receiver; the **occurrence** of the event is represented as a rectangle on the lifelines of both actors involved, a **synchronous message arrow** starts from the occurrence of the event in the lifeline of the sender and reaches the occurrence of the event in the lifeline of the receiver; the converse happens for the **return message arrow**:

 <p align="center">
     <img src="http://localhost:8080/swe-2/static/sequence-diagrams/sync-message.svg"